Josep-Ocana/frontendMentor-social-links-profile-main/README.md

 ### Continued development

-I would like to continue creating projects from scratch with html, css and javascript and also learn react.
+I would like to continue creating projects from scratch with html, css and javascript and I would like to learn react too.

 ### Useful resources